 Requirement Text: Private keys and symmetric keys shall not be directly exposed to the core operating system, applications, or external hardware.
 A tamper resistant integrated circuit (IC) may be used to protect the keys as necessary if the ECU uses symmetric keys, private keys, or executes secure critical code.

 Definition: The class of tamper resistant IC required is dependent on how many cryptographic keys are required for a given system.
-Types of tamper resistant IC are: Hardware Security Module (HSM), Secure Hardware Extension (SHE), Trusted Platform Module (TPM).
+Types of tamper resistant IC are: Hardware Security Module (HSM), Secure Hardware Extension (SHE), Trusted Platform Module (TPM), ARM TrustZone.

 Secure critical code is privileged code that needs to execute with full trust and can perform privileged operations.